HydroModPy/HydroModPy/docs/source/user_guide/workflows/stream-network-calibration.rst

 have to do yourself: the calibration returns the calibrated conductivity raw, in ``best_parameters`` of the report, and it publishes no ratio at all.
 There is no ``t_over_r``, no ``k_over_r`` and no ``k_optim`` anywhere in the output.
-Divide by the mean recharge the run used, which the criterion reads from the built model but does not write out either, and state that recharge series beside the
-number: the conductivity inherits it entirely, and changing reanalysis moves it by up to a quarter.
+Divide by ``R_mean_m_s``, which every trial publishes, and state the recharge series it came from beside the number: the conductivity inherits it entirely, and changing reanalysis moves it by up to a quarter.

 What the code does publish, and what belongs in the paper beside the value, is the diagnostic set above: ``D_so`` and ``D_os``, the cost ``J`` with its signed